Viralmaniar/PeekABoo/README.md

 </pre>

 # How do I use this?
-- Press 1: This will print the list of supported vendors.
+- Press 1: This will set the PowerShell to unrestricted mode.
-- Press 2: Enter the vendor name and search for default credentials.
+- Press 2: It enables the `Remote Desktop` on the remote machine.
-- Press 3: Enter the vendor name and search for default credentials.
+- Press 3: It disables the `Remote Desktop` on the remote machine.
 - Press 4: To exit from the program.

 # Questions?